mpiorowski/mpiorowski/README.md

 ## Hello

-I am Mat, a full stack developer focusing mainly on Typescript / Go / Rust / SvelteKit / NextJS.
-Love working with people and playing with new technologies.
+I am Mat, a senior full-stack developer.
+Fan of Svelte, Go and Rust.
+And a little obsessed with bears.

+I've been coding since 2012 and have never stopped loving it.
+For me, each new programming task is like a small puzzle to solve - the more challenging, the better.
+And when I find an elegant and efficient solution ... that is truly satisfying.

-I am also the creator / CEO of the [UpSend](https://www.upsend.app), the easiest way to kick off your next project with files, images and emails.
+I am also the creator / CEO of the [UpSend](https://www.upsend.app), the easiest way to manage files, images and emails.
 Feel free to try it out, as it's free!

 Trying to spread the love for lesser-known technologies via Articles and Twitter.
 You can help out by following me :)